ThePlayer14/lnk4-validate/libmsxca/README.md

 codec — the format produced by Microsoft's `xcompress.dll` and `xbcompress.exe` tools.
 These blobs are commonly found inside LNK4 game containers (e.g. from "11eyes CrossOver" and other Xbox 360 titles).
+The library itself is basically a wrapper on top of `libmspack`.

 The library handles the full decoding pipeline: